 SUGGESTION 11-4: Lots of Small Holes or One Big One for Your Speaker?

-DO NOT mount this speaker flat against the bottom of your tender.
+DO NOT mount this type of speaker flat against the bottom of your tender.
 The travel that would otherwise produce great sound will instead hit the bottom of your tender and produces completely unacceptable distortion at any volume.
 I know.
 I tried!
 You will probably never see this travel.
 It will never go all the way through the tender bottom.
 But without a little bit of space in front of the cone, it is guaranteed to hit.

 You may mount the speaker flat against the tender bottom ONLY if you make a large hole in the tender that is big enough for the whole speaker cone to project through.
 Should you want to do this, use brass screen glued to the underside of the tender to make it difficult for you or a friend (potentially a soon to be ex-friend) to put your finger through it when picking up the tender.
 DO NOT sandwich the screen between the speaker and the tender bottom on the inside.
 This would limit the coveted travel and punish you with unpleasant distortion.